karussell/snacktory/README.md

 Snacktory borrows some ideas and a lot of test cases from [goose](https://github.com/GravityLabs/goose) and [jreadability](https://github.com/ifesdjeen/jReadability):

+# Future

+I would love to find one for maintenance and future development.
+Contact [me](https://github.com/karussell/) if you have interests!

 # License

 The software stands under Apache 2 License and comes with NO WARRANTY